Coastal Prairie Conservancy: John Paul Landing Park

-John Paul Landing Park is a 865-acre public park operated by Harris County, located on Katy-Hockley Road and Sharp Road on the Katy Prairie.
-The project has been in development for Precinct 3 since 2011 and includes 400-acre lake as well as an environmental education center.
+John Paul Landing Park is an 865-acre public park operated by Harris County and located on Katy-Hockley Road and Sharp Road on the Katy Prairie.
+The project ncludes 400-acre lake as well as an environmental education center.

 Paul D. Rushing Park

 Paul D. Rushing Park is a 232-acre public park operated by Harris County, located at 9114 Katy Hockley Road on the Katy Prairie.
 This park includes a lake and wildlife viewing area.